bitid/bitid/bip70_extension.md

 Bitcoin (the app) has been designed as an electronic payment system.
 There's an asymetry in bitcoin: addresses (actually key pairs) are used to unlock unspent transactions but the protocol does not have the concept of a sender (address sending a transaction).
 This asymetry is not a flaw but is by design.
 On the other hand, commerce at its core is a symetric activity: customer gives money and receives a good (a service, ...).
 Per se, the bitcoin protocol does not allow to fix issues related to the current model.

-BitId has been proposed as a solution to enrich bitcoin wallets with an open protocol allowing simple, fast and secure authentication.
+BitID has been proposed as a solution to enrich bitcoin wallets with an open protocol allowing simple, fast and secure authentication.
 The protocol has many use cases and is sometimes talked as an additional tool to authenticate user's identity.
-For this proposal, we are interested in a very different aspect of BitId as a tool allowing to get rid of the concept of identity.
+For this proposal, we are interested in a very different aspect of BitID as a tool allowing to get rid of the concept of identity.

 Payment protocol (BIP70) has been proposed as a standardized way to negociate payments between 2 entities.
-Payment protocol has been designed to be extensible and seems the natural place for articulating bitcoin & bitid protocols.
+Payment protocol has been designed to be extensible and seems the natural place for articulating Bitcoin & BitID protocols.

-## BitId in the payment protocol
+## BitID in the payment protocol

 ### PaymentDetails